-There are countless number of online forums out there.
+There are a countless number of online forums out there.
 Many of them have millions of active users.
 I am not linking any forums here as many of the forums are regional.
 I would recommend Reddit which is a global forum.

 Don’t spam these forums, read their rules and regulations before posting.
 They might have a separate section to share videos, so find that section and post your film there.
 Nothing is bad as an angry forum moderator or an admin.

 You might have been already doing this.
 This might be the first thing you do after uploading your film, but are you doing this the right way?
-Many marketers say that, there is no right or wrong way in social media marketing, it all depends on your target audience.
+Many marketers say that there is no right or wrong way in social media marketing, it all depends on your target audience.
 Even I believe the same.
-So track down your friends on social media whom you think will like the film and ask them to watch and share the film if they liked it.
+So, track down your friends on social media whom you think will like the film and ask them to watch and share the film if they liked it.
 Don’t force them to share your film.
 I hate it when people ask me to share a video of theirs which I didn’t like.

 Check back Indie Shorts Mag soon to read more about Social Media for film promotion soon.

 Your Previous Films

 YouTube provides some unique and amazing features to its creators and one of the best is annotations.
 We all have experienced annotations.
 Sometimes it’s annoying but sometimes those annotations take us to good videos.
 If you’ve made films earlier and have frequent visitors to that film use annotations and ask the viewer to check out your new film.
 If they liked your previous film, they will definitely watch your new film.

 Never give up.
 Patience will achieve more than your force.
 So instead of spamming your film everywhere, plan your strategy and implement the strategy carefully.
 You’ll be amazed by the result.

 If you are familiar with some other steps to gain more views do let me know through comments and I’ll add that to the article.